WETTT Trademark

 Trademark Overview

 On Friday, January 24, 2025, a trademark application was filed for WETTT with the United States Patent and Trademark Office.
 The USPTO has given the WETTT trademark a serial number of 99018139.
-The federal status of this trademark filing is NEW APPLICATION - RECORD INITIALIZED NOT ASSIGNED TO EXAMINER as of Friday, January 24, 2025.
+The federal status of this trademark filing is ABANDONED - FAILURE TO RESPOND OR LATE RESPONSE as of Tuesday, October 28, 2025.
 The WETTT trademark is filed in the Clothing & Apparel Products category with the following description:

 Scrimmage vests; Wearable garments and clothing, namely, shirts; Headwear, namely, hats, caps, beanies, headbands; Cycling bib shorts; Slips being underclothing; Teddies being underclothing; Bodies being underclothing; Windbreakers; Pumps as footwear; Muu muus; Leather slippers; Leather shoes; Leather pants; Fleece shorts; Fitted swimming costumes with bra cups; Evening dresses; Fishermen's jackets; Esparto shoes or sandals; Goloshes; Heelpieces for footwear; Bath robes; Tee-shirts; Wraparound skirts; Shirts for babies, adults, children; Pelisses; Knitted baby shoes; Waterproof boots; Briefs as underwear; Wrist bands as clothing; Ties as clothing; Drivers as shoes; Wristbands as clothing; Denim jeans; Japanese footwear of rice straw (waraji); Infants' trousers; Horse-riding boots; Hoods; Hockey shoes; Clothing for wear in wrestling games; Clothing for wear in judo practices; Children's headwear; Rash guards; Beanies; Denim jackets; Removable breast enhancer pads used in bras or swimsui...